nikitavoloboev/data/focusing/rules.md

 ## Nutrition
 - No processed sugar.
 No food with extra sugar in it.
-- Drink water, coffee and tea.
-No added sugar in the drinks.
 - Always have water/tea next to me.
 Fill up the water/tea if it empties.
 - No meat or dairy products.
 Health and [ethical reasons](../life/compassion.md).
 - Eat two salads every day.